 Learning a Finish

 I’m so proud of Callie.
-She taught me a valuable lesson last week, and together we informed our obedience instructor of a new piece of information to add to her large knowledge base.
+She showed me up last week and (hopefully) taught our instructor a valuable lesson to add to her extensive knowledge base.

 After the dragging required by our instructor last week (when Callie would stop walking… read more here) Callie was totally afraid of the word heel and would pull back immediately if she hit the end of the leash, as if in preparation for being dragged.
 She was also a little more fearful of me.

 So, I started over.
 First, I rid the word heel from my vocabulary.
 Then I refused to drag her along as I walked.
 For the first couple of days, I would stop when she did, give her leash a quick tug, saying, “come on,” or “let’s walk” show her a treat and call her along.
 Then I moved to pulling her along for two steps, stopping, calling to her and usually she would start walking so she would get a treat.

 I did go get a martingale collar and a much lighter leash to which she responded very well.

 Finally, on the day before class, I began reintroducing the word “heel” on occasion, interspersed with the other commands I had been giving.
 She would stop at first but grew more comfortable as we went along.

 Tuesday came, and it was time for class.
 I spoke to the instructor ahead of time.
 I tried to explain about puppy mill dogs and how they are only ever grabbed by their scruffs, why that might make Callie react the way she does when pulled on the leash.
 The instructor listened to me, although I am not sure she fully paid attention to what I was trying to tell her until class began.